Most Iconic Game of Thrones Filming Locations You Can Visit

 Location: Castillo de Almodóvar del Río, Córdoba, Spain

-Whilst the fairy-tale castle of Highgarden had been regularly mentioned throughout the show, it was only when Jaime Lannister’s unexpectedly sieged it in series seven that we got our first glimpse of the seat of House Tyrell.
+Whilst the fairy-tale castle of Highgarden had been regularly mentioned throughout the show, it was only when Jaime Lannister’s unexpectedly sieged it in the Seventh Season that we got our first glimpse of the seat of House Tyrell.
 The setting was the Castillo de Almodóvar del Río in Córdoba, Spain.
 Originally a Roman fort, the castle was conquered and rebuilt by the moors in 760 and offers incredible views of the Guadalquivir river below.

 Location: Trujillo Castle, Cáceres, Spain

-But Highgarden wasn’t only another ancestral seat we saw for the first time in season seven.
+But Highgarden wasn’t only another ancestral seat we saw for the first time in the penultimate season.
 Casterly Rock, the stronghold of House Lannister, was also finally seen having been taken by Daenerys without much of a fight.
 The fortress was actually Trujillo, a Spanish medieval castle that hosted several battles between the moors and Christians.

 Location: Aït Benhaddou, Morocco